jamf/rendr/docs/src/metadata.md

 Each blueprint has a `metadata.yaml` file at its root level.
-This file defines things like the blueprint name, version and description, as well as values which the user can provide when rendering the template.
+This file defines things like the blueprint name, version and description, as well as values which the user can provide when rendering the blueprint.

 Here is a simple example: